-Net sales increased by 8.3% in 2016, to CHF 2,809.0 million.
-Total growth comprised organic growth in local currencies of 6.4%, a positive foreign currency effect of +0.7% and an acquisition- and divestment-related net increase of 1.2%.
-The very good development of the operating margins was supported by synergies derived from the integration of the Sanitec business, volume growth and - in spite of an increase in the second half of the year - lower raw material prices.
-The results comprise various special effects in connection with the Sanitec acquisition.
-Operating profit (EBIT) adjusted for these special effects increased by 16.2% to CHF 686.5 million and the correspondingly adjusted EBIT margin came to 24.4%.
-Adjusted net income rose by 18.4% to CHF 584.0 million, with an adjusted return on net sales of 20.8%.
-Adjusted earnings per share improved by 19.8% to CHF 15.85.
-The non-adjusted figures were CHF 640.1 million for the EBIT, CHF 548.2 million for net income and CHF 14.88 for earnings per share.
-Free cashflow rose by 16.5% to CHF 563.9 million.
-The average Return on Invested Capital (ROIC) was 21.5% (prior year 20.1%).
+Consolidated net sales in 2017 increased by 3.5% to CHF 2,908.3 million.
+Total growth comprised organic growth in local currencies of 3.5%, a foreign currency effect of +1.2% and a divestment effect of -1.2%.
+As in previous years, one-off costs related to the Sanitec acquisition and integration had an impact on the results.
+Operating profit (EBIT) adjusted for these effects increased by 2.9% to CHF 706.1 million and the correspondingly adjusted EBIT margin came to 24.3%.
+Increased sales volumes and a positive product mix effect had a positive impact on the operating results, as did synergies from the Sanitec integration.
+In particular higher raw material prices, increased personnel expenses and depreciation had a negative impact.
+Adjusted net income rose by 3.5% to CHF 604.2 million, with an adjusted return on net sales of 20.8%.
+Adjusted earnings per share improved by 3.7% to CHF 16.43.
+The average Return on Invested Capital (ROIC) was 22.4% (prior year 21.5%).

-To determine the variable cash remuneration (STI) of the members of the Group Executive Board, the following Key Performance Indicators (KPI) are used: Sales, EBIT, Earning per Share (EPS) and ROIC, all equally weighted.
-Furthermore, the achievement of qualitative individual targets is considered.
-The degree of achievement varies by KPI, and the weighted average of all elements used to calculate the variable cash remuneration exceeded the targets.
+To determine the variable cash remuneration (STI) of the members of the Group Executive Board, the following Key Performance Indicators (KPI) are used: sales performance, EBIT and EPS compared with the previous year as well as ROIC.
+The achievement of qualitative individual targets is also taken into consideration.
+The degree of achievement varies by KPI, and the weighted average of all elements used to calculate the variable cash remuneration slightly exceeded the targets.